Getting started with your own model#

 With cog.yaml, you can also install system packages and other things.
 Take a look at the full reference to see what else you can do.

-The next step is to update predict.py to define the interface for running predictions on your model.
-The predict.py generated by cog init looks something like this:
+The next step is to update run.py to define the interface for running your model.
+The run.py generated by cog init looks something like this:

 import torch